JJSutkus/DS-4002_Group5_Project2/README.md

 - Mar 18, 2026

 ## Repository Contents
 The goal of this project is to perform a Granger Causality analysis to determine whether average hourly wage in the United States can be a reliable predictor of the U.S. National Home Price Index (USNHPI).
-The DS-4002_Group5_Project2 repository contains the DATA folder (includes our dataset of interest as well as more information about the data located in the data appendix), the SCRIPTS folder (includes code for preprocessing/cleaning the dataset, running the Granger Causaility to show predictive power, and performing a hypothesis test to determine statistical significance), the OUTPUTS folder (contains screenshots or PDFs of our results from the Granger Causality and the hypothesis test), and the LICENSE.md and README.md files.
+The DS-4002_Group5_Project2 repository contains the DATA folder (includes our two original and our final dataset of interest as well as more information about the data located in the data appendix), the SCRIPTS folder (includes code for preprocessing/cleaning the dataset, running the Granger Causaility to show predictive power, and performing a hypothesis test to determine statistical significance), the OUTPUTS folder (contains screenshots or PDFs of our results from the Granger Causality and the hypothesis test), and the LICENSE.md and README.md files.

 ## Section 1: Software and Platform